The Types of Felonies in Oregon Guide

 Reduction of a felony for some driving offenses

 If your felony involves a driving offense in Oregon, there is a possibility that it can be reduced upon successful completion of the sentence.
-This is usually for individuals that are “habitual offenders” and if an Oregon court determines the conviction of a felony is “unduly harsh.”
+This is usually for individuals who are “habitual offenders” and if an Oregon court determines the conviction of a felony is “unduly harsh.”

 Payment of fines and penalties for a felony conviction in Oregon